 Our CloudOps team has always provided proactive, round-the-clock monitoring and management to ensure our customers’ systems are never compromised.
 Now, we’re adopting additional AWS innovations and exploring new developments in Artificial Intelligence (AI), machine-learning, automation and Internet of Things (IoT) to enhance future cloud capabilities.

-Every member of Trimble Real Estate’s global cloud team has completed Amazon’s intensive training programme for managing AWS environments and is fully AWS-certified.
+Every member of Trimble Real Estate’s global cloud team has completed Amazon’s intensive training program for managing AWS environments and is fully AWS-certified.
 This means they are all multi-skilled in vital areas including database management, systems administration, system security and network architecture.
 This exceptional agility ensures much faster response times for customers.

 Benefits of Trimble’s Cloud-Based Solutions